 Discover more about the scenic beauty and natural and human history of Acadia National Park when you join a park ranger for an ambling walk, a leisurely trail hike, a cozy campfire chat, an offshore boat cruise, or one of the many other interesting programs offered from the middle of May through mid-October at locations throughout the park.
-A schedule of guided programs and events may be found in the Beaver Log, the park newspaper, and under Schedule of Events on the park website.

 Go birdwatching to locate, identify, and discuss the wealth of migratory and resident land and sea birds that inhabit Acadia.
 Meander through the woodlands around Sieur de Monts Spring to for a close-up look at the animals and plant life that live there and why.
 Take a walk to a beaver pond around dusk when the animals are most active to get a look at the homes and handiwork.